Why study Geography?

 If you are interested in the major challenges facing the world today, from globalisation and technological change to environmental issues, Geography would be a good choice.

-Human Geography allows you to delve deeper into the interaction between people across the spaces and places they make and live in, while a Physical Geography degree focuses on the scientific study of the processes that create our environment.
+Human Geography allows you to delve deeper into the interaction between people across the spaces and places they make and live in, while a Physical Geography degree focuses on the scientific study of the processes that create our natural environment.